Pharmacoepi-Data-Collaborative/home/events&training/workshops/confounding_by_indication.md

 # Confounding by indication

-At our December 2022 Winter Meeting we will be discussing the issue of confounding by indication in the context of polypharmacy.
+At our December 2022 Winter Meeting we discussed the issue of confounding by indication in the context of polypharmacy.

-The following page describes the issue, and the discussion items for the workshop.
-At the end of the workshop we will be adding notes from the discussion.
-We then invite users to contribute resources on methods used to address this key problem in pharmacoepidemiology.
+The following page describes the issue and notes from our workshop discussion.
+We have now opened the competition to contribute resources on methods used to address confounding by indication in pharmacoepidemiology.
 We will be offering a voucher worth £50 to £100 for the best contribution!
 More details below... :)

 ## Background on pharmacoepi research in polypharmacy